Suspension of the 2019–20 NBA season: Suspension

 On March 11, the NBA indefinitely suspended the season for at least 30 days after Utah Jazz center Rudy Gobert tested positive for COVID-19 prior to the tip-off of the Jazz–Thunder game in Oklahoma City.
 After the referees asked the coaches to huddle to relay the information, players warming up were told to return to their locker rooms, and the referees relayed the league decision to the scorer's table, broadcasters and the arena's public address announcer.
-Attendees were then told by Chesapeake Energy Arena PA announcer Mario Nanni that the game was postponed "due to unforeseen circumstances", and to safely depart the arena with a reassurance the crowd was "all safe".
+Attendees were then told by Chesapeake Energy Arena (now Paycom Center) PA announcer Mario Nanni that the game was postponed "due to unforeseen circumstances", and to safely depart the arena with a reassurance the crowd was "all safe".
 This was the biggest interruption to an NBA season since the 2011 NBA lockout.

 The league suspended play following the conclusion of games played on March 11, and the Denver Nuggets–Dallas Mavericks and Atlanta Hawks–New York Knicks games that were already in progress at the time of the announcement continued.
 The New Orleans Pelicans–Sacramento Kings game later that night was postponed, as one of the referees scheduled to work that game had officiated a Jazz game earlier that week.

 The league asked teams who played the Jazz in the past 10 days to undergo 14 days of self-isolation, including the Cleveland Cavaliers, New York Knicks, Boston Celtics, Detroit Pistons, Toronto Raptors, and the Oklahoma City Thunder.
 On March 12, the Philadelphia 76ers were asked to undergo self-isolation as well.

 The NBA G League also suspended its season.
 It was eventually forced to cancel the rest of the season on June 4.

 Following CDC recommendation that events of 50 or more persons be canceled for up to eight weeks, the NBA presented a best-case scenario of a return to play in June 2020, with the season ending in August 2020.

 Gobert's positive test also caused a massive ripple effect across the sports world, as numerous amateur and professional sporting events and seasons were either suspended, postponed, cancelled or relocated as a direct result.